Tirna29/one-direction-promotional-page/README.md

 - There is a video that captures the band's journey.
 - The site will display a three-column grid of quick facts about the band.
 - Users can filter events by region.
+- A custom favicon has been created for the website.